thomann/plotAR/README.md

 ## Quick Tour

 Working with the package is meant to be seamless - but it is a little hard to explain in text.
-Please check out the above [video](https://youtu.be/lxXC76jHc98?t=5h27m) at 5h27m where the demo starts.
+Please check out the above [video](https://www.youtube.com/watch?v=O1y96EG0bTw).

 Here we will describe how to plot the data in RStudio or Jupyter, then view it on your device, and finally navigate through the scene.